skinatro/arch-autoinstall/README.md

 Restores the config files for most of the programs and themes it according to the theme.
 It will be available at this [repo] (https://github.com/skinatro/dotfiles)

 * I haven't created the repo yet , so the link will be broken

+## License

+This script is licensed under GPLv2.0